felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 ```
   Type `exit()` to go back to the terminal/command prompt.

 5. Configure Webots to work with Python: In the Webots menu, go to `Tools > Preferences > Python command` and set it to `python` or `python3` (whatever worked in the step above) to point Webots to your Python installation.
-If you haven't added Python to Windows PATH, you will need to indicate the full path in which Python is installed on your computer.
+If you are on MacOS or you haven't added Python to Windows PATH, you will need to indicate the full path in which Python is installed on your computer.
+If needed, [see installation details here](https://cyberbotics.com/doc/guide/using-python#installation).

-6. Install the libraries NumPy and OpenCV.
+6. Install the Python libraries NumPy (and OpenCV, optionally.
+OpenCV is not required for our simulation labs).
 Follow the instructions [from here.](https://cyberbotics.com/doc/guide/using-python#libraries)

 7. Go back to Webots Tutorial 1 and continue with the session ["Create New Controller".](https://cyberbotics.com/doc/guide/tutorial-1-your-first-simulation-in-webots?tab-language=python#create-a-new-controller) When you get to **Hands-on #8**, make sure that `Python` is selected as programming language.